Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

 I made a “Custom Message” inside the network cue with the same network patch:

 And that cleaned it all up.
-Here’s the Wireshark capture after a cue message is sent and the filter is applied in Eos:
+Here’s the Wireshark capture showing the filter command sent from QLab (source of 117.101) and then a cue message sent from Eos with the filter applied:

 MIDI Show Control (MSC)

 There’s one other common way to trigger systems for event-based show control: using 1990s era MIDI Show Control (MSC).
-In the 1990s, I was an advocate for MSC, but MIDI is a point to point, old school electrical standard, that was well designed for for its 1980s applications: connecting synthesizers.
-The seven-bit structure is fine for a keyboard with a maximum of 188 keys, but the low level structure is really not well suited for things like complex show control applications.
-With networks gaining widespread use in our industry over the 10 or 15 years or so, I prefer to use OSC or other network-based connections methods over anything MIDI (or serial or etc).
-Once you’re comfortable with networks, it’s a lot easier to monitor and troubleshoot network traffic (MIDIOX, the old shareware MIDI monitoring tool now goes to an unsecure page and was last updated in 2017).
-It’s a lot easier to send networks long distances, it’s easy to capture traffic with Wireshark, etc etc etc. All that said, there are some times where, for departmental or technological limitation reasons, MSC is the only viable solution.
+MIDI was well designed for for its 1980s application: connecting synthesizers.
+The seven-bit structure is fine for a keyboard with a maximum of 88 keys, but the low level structure is really not well suited for things like complex show control applications.
+But 30+ years ago, MIDI started appearing in lighting and sound consoles, and so MSC was developed to implement a show-based protocol (more on that history on the link above).
+MIDI is a point to point, old school, electrical standard (on a current loop), and the troubleshooting options are limited (MIDIOX, the old widely used shareware MIDI monitoring tool now goes to an unsecure page and the software was last updated in 2017).
+With networks gaining widespread use in our industry over the 10 or 15 years, I have come to prefer using OSC or other network-based protocols over anything MIDI (or serial or etc).
+Once you’re comfortable with networks, it’s simple to monitor and troubleshoot network traffic (see wireshark captures above), it’s a lot easier to send networks long distances, you can route it between systems, etc etc etc. All that said, there are some times where—for reasons of departmental politics or technological limitations—MSC is the only viable solution.
 So it’s worth taking a look at it.

-I bought a couple little cheap CME C2MIDI Pro USB C MIDI adapters (referral link here) and a couple MIDI couplers so I could plug out to in and in to out (referral link here) (you can see these in the video below).
-I certainly would not want to hang a professional show on these, and I did have a problem where they stopped working after one of the machines went to sleep.
-But they are certainly OK for testing and maybe offline programming.
+I bought a couple little cheap CME C2MIDI Pro USB C MIDI adapters (referral link here) and a couple MIDI couplers (referral link here) so I could plug them together (you can see these in the video below).
+I certainly would not want to hang a professional show on these cheap little MIDI adapters, and I did have a problem where they stopped working after one of the machines went to sleep.
+But they are certainly OK for testing, learning and maybe offline programming.
 I plugged these as shown in the first block diagram.
-These units are “class compliant” meaning they don’t need additional drivers; they pretty much are plug and play.
-They just showed up on my Windows laptop and on the Mac Mini:
+These units are “class compliant”, meaning they don’t need additional drivers; they pretty much are plug and play.
+One just showed up on my Windows laptop and the other on the Mac Mini (note they will power each other over the MIDI line which can be a bit surprising):

-In QLab, the interface just shows up and you create an output MIDI patch:
+In QLab, the interface then just shows up and I created an output MIDI patch:

-To enable MSC In the Eos software you just have to first make sure (on a Nomad setup, anyway) that USB MIDI is enabled:
+To enable MSC In the Eos software I just went in to ensure (on a Nomad setup, anyway) that USB MIDI was enabled:

-In QLab, just create a MIDI cue and then select MSC as a message type, then Lighting (general) as a MSC Command Format, the Device ID of 1, and then your cue:
+In QLab, I created a MIDI cue, selected MSC as the message type, Lighting (general) as the MSC Command Format, Device ID 1, and then the cue:

 If you put in a Cue Go without a Cue number, it will just execute the next cue.